JanSuper/SwarmBee/README.md

 Instead you can run each module individually:
 1. Flight path controller: control/FlightPathController.py
-2. ArUco: CV/tello_pose_experimentation/detect_position_from_marker.py
+2. ArUco detection: CV/tello_pose_experimentation/detect_position_from_marker.py
-3. Swarm: Swarm/simple_swarm.py
+3. Swarm flight: Swarm/simple_swarm.py

 To change the target position of the flight path controller, the numpy array on line 66 in 'control/FlightPathController.py' must be edited.
 The format is [x, y, z, yaw].